ms-iot/content/win10/tools/CommandLineUtils.md

 	Windows IoT Core devices can be set to headed (when display capabilities are required) or headless (when a display is not required or available) device mode.
 To change this setting, use `setbootoption.exe [headed | headless]`.

-		NOTE: Changing this setting will require a reboot in order to see the effect.
+		NOTE: Changing this setting will require a reboot in order for the change to take effect.

 * **Task scheduler:**